-Learn more about the study plan.
+Learn more about the programme.

-Finding an internship or a position as a working student is not only a way to finance your studies, but also offers the oppurtunity to create connections for later career entry.
+Finding an internship or a position as a working student is not only a way to finance your studies, but also offers the opportunity to create connections for later career entry.
 Ulm University provides various ways to help you with your job search.
-Annualy, the University hosts the WiMa-Kongress, where a large job-fair with companies from the fields of economics and mathematics takes place.
+Annually, the university hosts the WiMa-Kongress, where a large job-fair with companies from the fields of economics and mathematics takes place.
 Furthermore, the International Office provides a lot of useful resources regarding practical work placements in Germany.
 These range from services that help you with your job search and applications to information on rules and regulations for international students.

 The section study portals provides an overview of web-based services for students.

-- MOODLE - central learning platfrom
+- moodle - central learning platfrom

 This section provides legal and regulatory information on examinations as well as information on exam dates.
 Among others, the examination board is responsible for approval and classification of courses, granting academic leaves and extending time limits set by the study regulations.
 More detailed information and contact persons can be found on the webpages of the examination board for Finance sudents.

-Campus licences for students of the Faculty of Mathematics and Economics
+Campus licences for students of Ulm University:

 The Office of the Registrar (Studiensekretariat) is responsible for applications, enrolment, re-registration, leave of absence, change of degree programme, de-registration and other administrative matters.
 Which person is responsible for your degree programme?
 Here you can also find information on the admissions committee and the admission regulations for your programme.
 Do you face problems during your studies?
 Who is the right contact person?